conondaFCC/hello-world/junit.md

 * equivalent classes - imagine  a black box, the program.
 It has input and output.
 We look at the results of the output according to the input.
 All the values that accomplish the same output can by grouped in an equivalent class.
 According to the statement: 'Testing of an equivalent class value, equals testing of all the equivalent class values, exept the boundaries'.
 Often equivalent classes are divided in valid and invalid ones: customernumber is valid from 1000 to 9999. valid equivalent class 1000-9999, invalid equivalent class >1000 and <9999
 * boundaries - testing is focused on the boundaries of values, the three tests to make are inside, outside and at the boundaries.
 Are the results as expected.

-## Junit with eclipse
+## JUnit and Eclipse
+Junit user guide links to: https://www.eclipse.org/eclipse/news/4.7.1a/#junit-5-support
+* Junit Jupiter is already part of the Eclipse Java EE
+* if no previous code exists, which is the standard way to go, when writing code in the extreme programming style, create a new class "JUnit test case" and write tests first.
+Explained in more detail below.
+* **to create a JUnit test case**, select the class to make test class of, right click, say new > Junit test case > select methods to create, add Junit lib to project, write code.
+More info see link above.
+* best way to import JUnit5 lib, create testclass with @Test, Ctrl+1 over @Test, import will be suggested.

 ### write testcase first then autogenerate class
+Ideal approch to new code and projects.
 As shown in the example of F. Westfahl, http://www.frankwestphal.de/UnitTestingmitJUnit.html, write the tests first.
 The code can then be generated from that with ease.

 * Generate eclipse project
 * Generate new Junit test case via new wizzard